rawscholar-engineering/rawscholar-blog/content/blog/swansea-university-admissions-everything-you-need-to-know.md

 Your application will be evaluated by the university based on your completed UCAS form.
 Make a list of all the credentials you have and are working for.
 You can also inform us about any prior work experience you've had.

-To simplify and ease the entire application process for Swansea University, call our Leverage Edu professionals at 1800572000.
+To simplify and ease the entire application process for Swansea University contact our rawscholar

 Step 2: Keep an eye on your application.